-Note that Model ID must not contain any spaces between the characters.
+Note: Model ID must not contain any spaces between the characters.

 In the Description field, enter a short description for this model.

 When clicked on the Save button, the software will copy data of all the Cashpoints in the network into a separate set of tables for this particular model.